Avi-Kenny/SimEngine/docs/docs/function-reference/add_constants.md

 <p>Key-value pairs will be added as &quot;simulation constants&quot; (i.e.
 objects that don't change across simulations).
 Keys should be strings.
-The purpose of this (rather than &quot;hard-coding&quot; constants in your scripts) is that constants are automateically available on each cluster node if you decide to run your simulation code in parallel</p>
+The purpose of this (rather than &quot;hard-coding&quot; constants in your scripts) is to serve as an organizational container to easily change constants later, and so that constants are automatically available on each cluster node if you decide to run your simulation code in parallel</p>
 </td></tr>
 </table>